 Established in 1870, A. Ainsworth & Sons (Jewellers) Ltd is still a family run jewellery business in the heart of the Cathedral Quarter in Blackburn Town Centre.

-In 1885 he amalgamated both shops and moved across town to Number 9 Northgate.
+In 1888 he amalgamated both shops and moved across town to Number 9 Northgate alongside his 2 eldest sons George and Alfred.

 Alf took responsibility for wholesale side of the business and it is believed that at this time Ainsworth's had a number of representatives on the road.